QuizandSurveyMaster/quiz_master_next/readme.txt

 == Changelog ==

 = 7.1.10 (December 29, 2020) =
-* Bug: Fixed participants count is not same as results count issue.
+* Bug: Fixed the inconsistency between no of participants and available results.
-* Bug: Fixed pagination is incorrect issue while viewing results.
+* Bug: Fixed incorrect pagination in results page.
-* Bug: Fixed overlapped of quiz settings issue while using two quiz on same page.
+* Bug: Fixed the issue with interchanging of settings while using two quiz on same page.
 * Bug: Fixed shortcode not working while using rich answer.
 * Bug: Fixed ID and Class names not showing on result page while using rich answer.
-* Bug: Fixed selected options are not showing issue while using Polar question type.
+* Bug: Fixed selected options not being shown while using Polar question type.
 * Enhancement: Changed the captcha validation message.
-* Enhancement: Rounded the Score of correct/incorrect answer to a whole number.
+* Enhancement: Added the option to round off Score of correct/incorrect answer to a whole number.

 = 7.1.9 (December 14, 2020) =
 * Bug: Fixed the issue where answers with apostrophe's are not being recognized as correct.